naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 - Large Multicast as more performance gap between Async and Sync because of threads gap between them is more.
 - Small Multicast as less performance gap because threads gaps is small.
+- Number of thread directly propotional to performance Gap.

 # Summary :